juan-domenech/javascript-notes/markdown-en/04-functions/README.md

 >>> function(a){ return a; }
 ```

-When we pass a function A as an argument of another function B and B executes A, we tell that A is a **[callback function](http://stackoverflow.com/questions/483073/getting-­‐a-­‐better-­‐understanding-­‐of-­‐callback-­‐functions-­‐in-­‐javascript)**
+When we pass a function A as an argument of another function B and B executes A, we say that A is a **[callback function](http://stackoverflow.com/questions/483073/getting-­‐a-­‐better-­‐understanding-­‐of-­‐callback-­‐functions-­‐in-­‐javascript)**

 ```javascript
 >>> function invoke_and_add(a, b){ return a() + b(); }